Using CRISPR Technology to Engineer Genetically Modified Cell Lines

 On one hand, the emotional outrage was completely justified.
 With ethical and scientific norms put to the wayside, Jiankui took human life into his own hands.
 On the other hand, some claim he demonstrated exactly where CRISPR technology will inevitably lead humanity—and tackling the philosophy of science was shown to be dearly needed.

 Today, in most labs across the globe, CRISPR is not a hand that writes humanity’s narrative.
-Instead, it’s a simple technique of genetically modifying human cell lines for cancer cell research, immunotherapy, cell biology, and more.
+Instead, it’s a simple technique of genetically modifying human cell lines for cancer cell research, immunotherapy, cell biology, further analysis after using the flow cytometry machine, and more.

 To unpack this technology and learn more about its uses, read ahead.

 What is CRISPR Technology?